 (6 rows)

-Over 1 second, that can be a lot of time but… this is only my notebook, it is not so fast, some other programs are running in the background, there is much less ram than on normal database servers, there is a slower hdd and much less memory available in the config for the database than on a normal server etc. On the production database this query can be much faster.
+Over 1 second, that can be a lot of time but… this is only my quite slow notebook.
+It is not so fast, some other programs are running in the background, there is much less ram than on normal database servers, there is a slower disk and much less memory available in the config for the database than on a normal server etc. On the production database this query can be much faster.

 In reality joins on tables with millions of records are not a big problem.